-This excludes those who are not working (unemployed, retired, disabled, etc.) and those who have a spell in the government sector.
-We also exclude individuals who are younger than 25 (and hence possibly still in college) and those older than 60 (who may have intermittent participation and widespread access to early retirement, Vestad 2014).
+passed over to workers, we focus on a sample of individuals who are continuously employed in the private sector (30% of the workers are employed in the public sector in Norway).
+This excludes those those who have a spell in the government sector, the retired/disabled, and those earning less than the threshold amount for unemployment benefits (the "unemployed").
+We also exclude individuals who are younger than 25 years (and hence possibly still in college) and those older than 60 years (who may have intermittent participation and widespread access to early retirement).
 After these exclusions and a few others due to missing data at the firm level, we are left with a final sample of 4,846,766 observations.
 The number of observations in the various regressions we run are less than this because we use lags for constructing some of the variables and instruments.
-Appendix A2 describes the sample selection in greater detail.
+Appendix A.2 describes the sample selection in greater detail.

-4.2 Employment and wage insurance in Norway
+4.2.
+Employment and wage insurance in Norway

-Portfolio (and savings) responses to wage fluctuations and risk of job loss clearly depend on how much insurance Norwegian workers can access through the welfare state.
-For example, no matter how large the volatility of wages, portfolio choice would be independent of it if background risk were fully insured.
+Portfolio (and savings) responses to wage fluctuations and risk of job loss can be affected by the extent of insurance that Norwegian workers obtain through the welfare state.
+For example, no matter how large the volatility of wages, portfolio choice would be independent of it if wage risk were fully insured.

-Here we provide a broad description of social insurance programs in Norway, which are indeed relatively generous by international standards.
-First, workers enjoy generous unemployment insurance (UI).
-For permanent layoffs UI lasts for 52-104 weeks and replaces, on average, 62% of the gross income in the last occupation.
-For temporary layoffs, UI is limited to 26 weeks within a 1.5 year period since layoff.
-Norway offers also disability insurance, which is obtained when the assessed loss in earnings capacity is of at least 50%.
-Unlike the US, eligibility is means-tested (based on income and assets).
-Finally, individuals may have access to sickness and maternity benefits and active labor market programs to revamp their skills in case of displacement.
+Here we provide a broad description of social insurance programmes in Norway, which are indeed relatively generous by international standards.
+First, workers receive unemployment insurance (UI).
+For permanent layoffs, UI lasts for 52-104 weeks and replaces, on average, 62% of the gross income in the last occupation (up to a cap).
+For temporary layoffs, UI is limited to 26 weeks within a 1.5-year period since layoff.
+Norway offers also disability insurance, which is obtained when the assessed loss in earnings capacity is at least 50%.
+Unlike the U.S., eligibility is means tested (based on income and assets).
+Finally, individuals may have access to sickness and maternity benefits and active labour market programmes to revamp their skills in case of displacement.